numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - The top of the ladder starts 4 meters above the ground
         - By the pythagorean theorem, the bottom is 3 meters away from the wall
         - The ladder is slipping down in such a way that its top is dropping at a rate of 1 meter per second (1m/s)
-    - Our problem question is: In that initial moment, what is the rate at which the botton of the ladder is moving away from the wall?
+    - Our question is: In that initial moment, what is the rate at which the botton of the ladder is moving away from the wall?
-        - That distance from the bottom of the ladder to the wall, is 100% determined by the distance from the top of the ladder to the floor
+        - That distance from the bottom of the ladder to the wall is 100% determined by the distance from the top of the ladder to the floor
     - How do the rates of change for each of those values depend on each other?
         - Let's label the distance from the top of the ladder to the ground y(t), written as a function of time because it's changing
         - Let's label the distance from the bottom of the ladder and the wall x(t), also written as a function of time because it's changing